hamlet-io/executor-python/README.md

-# Hamlet Depoy - Executor Python
+# Hamlet Deploy - Executor Python

 This is a python-based CLI for the Hamlet Deploy application.
 It acts as the primary interface to Hamlet Deploy, its Plugins and Extensions.